Frequently Asked Questions

 Yes.
 Our number one goal is for your child to feel comfortable and happy.
 You are welcome to be present with your child during the session.

-4. Can we be reimbursed?
+4. Will we be reimbursed for expenses?

 Unfortunately, no. We cannot reimburse you for participation in this project.
 However, we do hope you will find it interesting and decide to participate.
 We do have a small gift for the children as a thank-you for their participation.